angela-andrews/RHCSA-EX200/SELinux/filecontext.md

 ## Setting Context on File and Directories

 - Newly created files or directories inherit the contexts of their parent directory (under most circumstances).
 - Copied files will also inherit the context from the parent directory.
+    - To have a copied file retain it's attributes, use _cp -p_.
+    - To have a copied file keep only the SELinux context, use _cp -c_.
+- Moved files will bring the context from their source parent directory.
+- When a file is created in their default locations (like a webserver doc in /var/www/html), the new files receive the correct SELinux context.
+If you create webserver files in non-default locations, you must adjust the context and make SELinux aware.

+### How to set the file context:
-- semanage fcontext
+- semanage fcontext -  used to  manage the default file  system  labeling on  an  SELinux system.
-- restorecon
+- restorecon - restores files default security context so it withstands a relabeling (in the case of cracking the root password)

 ## Database of labeling polices
 - /etc/selinux/targeted/contexts/files